-11 Draft 2022 State SIP Strategy.
+18 Draft 2022 State SIP Strategy.

-CARB draft emissions inventory; represents the current baseline emissions with adopted CARB measures.
+CARB draft emissions inventory; Current Control Program represents the current baseline emissions out to 100 nautical miles with adopted CARB and district measures.
 Emissions inventories are still under development and will be finalized prior to release of the Proposed 2022 State SIP Strategy.
+(Source 2022 CEPAM v1.01).